 Timothy Horan (Track Record & Ratings) from Oppenheimer is one of the Street’s best-performing analysts.
 Out of 5,162 analysts tracked by TipRanks, Horan comes in at No. 50.
 So he clearly knows a thing or two about stock picking.

-Horan has just picked WIFI as his No. 1 stock right now.
+Horan has picked WIFI as his No. 1 stock.
 Oppenheimer asked each analyst to contribute the one idea set to outperform over the next 12 months, based on the company’s fundamentals and current market conditions.

-So why is the analyst rooting for Boingo right now?
+So why is the analyst rooting for Boingo?
 “The rapid growth in wireless data usage provides Boingo the unique opportunity to offer LTE and Wi-Fi roaming to wireless and cable operators” he explains.

 Plus WIFI can leverage its experience with major venues to accelerate small cell (DAS) deployments and expand its addressable market in population-dense locations.
 Horan has a $39 price target on the stock, suggesting shares can surge by over 63%!
 Get the WIFI Stock Research Report.